LaserWeb/LaserWeb4/FRONTEND-DEVELOPMENT.md

     pi@buster:~ $ npm -v
     6.14.15

-    we also need an extra Node package not included by npm6 by standard pi@buster:~ $ npm install ip
-    + ip@1.1.5
-    ... and more info about npm package states

 # Download the repos from GitHub
 These repos are somewhat large, the clone operations may be slow